Southwest vs Spirit 2026

 Does Southwest or Spirit fly to more destinations?

-Southwest flies to 95 US destinations across 1,146 routes.
+Southwest flies to approximately 117 airports across the US and nearby international markets.
 Spirit served approximately 70 airports before it ceased operations on May 2, 2026, and now serves none.

 Southwest’s domestic network is one of the broadest in the US.
 It operates point-to-point routes without major hub dependency, meaning more direct options between secondary cities than many legacy carriers.
-Southwest does not fly internationally.
+Southwest’s international flying is limited to nearby leisure markets in Mexico, the Caribbean, and Central America.

 Spirit had served approximately 70 airports across the US, Caribbean, Mexico, and Central America, and had been cutting routes through its second Chapter 11, dropping service to Milwaukee, St. Louis, Grand Cayman, Managua, and San Salvador.
 That contraction ended with the May 2, 2026 shutdown, which removed more than 500 daily flights from the schedule.